INGEOTEC/NLP-Course/topics/04NGramLM.md

 # Introduction

 A Language Model (LM) assigns probabilities to words (tokens), sentences, or documents.
 The direct usage of an LM is to estimate the probability of observing a particular text, it can also be used to generate texts, and in general, it models the dynamics of a language.
-It is essential to mention that most of the Natural Language Understanding (NLU) tasks rely on an LM.
+It is essential to mention that most of the **Natural Language Understanding** (NLU) tasks rely on an LM.

 LM deals with modeling the multivariate probability $$\mathbb P(\mathcal X_1, \mathcal X_2, \ldots, \mathcal X_\ell)$$ of observing $$\ell$$ words (tokens).
-As expected, these $$\ell$$ random variables are dependent (see the definition of the complement concept, i.e., [independence(/NLP-Course/topics/03Collocations/#sec:independence-marginal).), and in order to work with them, it is needed to define the concept of conditional probability.
+As expected, these $$\ell$$ random variables are dependent (see the definition of the complement concept, i.e., [independence](/NLP-Course/topics/03Collocations/#sec:independence-marginal).), and in order to work with them, it is needed to define the concept of conditional probability.

 # Conditional Probability